jduartedj/android-mcp-server/README.md

 - 👆 **Touch**: Simulate touch events at specific coordinates
 - 👉 **Swipe**: Perform swipe gestures between coordinates
 - 🔌 **ADB Integration**: Direct integration with Android Debug Bridge
+- 🚀 **Auto-Download**: Automatically downloads ADB from official Android sources if not found

 ## Prerequisites

 - Node.js 18 or higher
-- ADB (Android Debug Bridge) installed and in PATH
 - Android device connected via USB with USB debugging enabled, or emulator running

+**Note:** ADB (Android Debug Bridge) is optional - if not found in your system PATH, the server will automatically download it from official Android sources on first use.

 ## Installation